Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 tags: [computervision, machinelearning, research]
 ---

 Sentiment Analysis is widely used across industries to track how customers react to various stimuli, like in social media algorithms.
-Now, with the rise of advanced machine learning algorithms, we are able to analyze many different types of data to make informed decisions on business strategy.
-One such recent breakthrough is the use of video and audio data to classify human emotions, and this project covers a detailed approach in doing so without any complex neural networks.
-No matter how experienced you are, I'm sure that you will find this project very interesting!
+With the rise of advanced machine learning algorithms, we can analyze many different types of data to make informed decisions on business strategy.
+One such recent breakthrough is the use of video and audio data to classify human emotions, and this project covers a detailed approach to doing so without any complex neural networks.
+No matter how experienced you are, I'm sure you will find this project very interesting!
 <!--more-->

 ## Contents

 Here are the contents of this project.
-If you are here just for a casual read, then skip over to the [second section](#video-feature-extraction).
+If you are here just for a casual read, then you can just go ahead and skip over to the [second section](#video-feature-extraction).
 1. [Loading the Data](#loading-the-data)
 2. [Video Feature Extraction](#video-feature-extraction)
 3. [Audio Feature Extraction](#audio-feature-extraction)